 A waterproof phone will either use a rubber flap to protect its ports, which otherwise allow water access to its internals, or it will waterproof the port itself.
 The latter is much more preferable, preventing any nasty accidents and proving much less fiddly when you want to charge the phone.

 Next up is the design of the phone itself.
 You'll likely find a raised edge on the top surface of the phone to protect it when dropped face down, but sharp stones and pointy corners can still cause harm.
-So you'll want something tough to protect the screen glass - ideally Gorilla Glass 5, but depending on your budget you might find Gorilla Glass 3 instead.
+So you'll want something tough to protect the screen glass - ideally Gorilla Glass 5 or 6 but, depending on your budget, you might find Gorilla Glass 3 instead.

 Keep in mind that the bezels on a rugged phone are going to be larger than on a standard phone, because most damage occurs at the edges.
 Larger bezels mean you'll still be able to use the display even with a crack at the edge.